-The USQ Makerspace is a community space for all students and staff to come together to make and create.
-The Makerspace can be used for class projects, student clubs, to test an idea you might have or just for fun.
-Currently, the Makerspace has a 3D Printer, a badge maker, hand tooling, craft materials and much more.
+The USQ Makerspace is a community space for hands-on making with new digital fabrication technologies and traditional crafts.
+The Makerspace can be used for class projects, student clubs, personal projects and hardware prototyping.
+Currently, the Makerspace has a 3D Printer, 3D scanner, soldering station, a badge maker, hand tooling, craft materials and much more.

 The Makerspace is open from 10am–1pm Monday–Wednesday.

 Please note: Makerspace opening hours may vary from time to time depending on staffing.
-For more information, please check the signage outside the Makerspace or email us at email@example.com.
+For more information, please check the signage outside the Makerspace, email us at email@example.com or phone 4631 1684.

 The USQ Makerspace community welcomes your participation and ideas.
-Visit the space, share your expertise as a peer mentor, offer a workshop or activity, donate or suggest resources for the space, organise a class session or join the USQ Maker club at firstname.lastname@example.org.
+Visit the space, share your expertise as a peer mentor, attend or offer a workshop or activity, donate or suggest resources for the space, or collaborate on our In Moov open source robot build.

 USQ students and staff can request free on-to-one or small group consultations with the Makerspace Community Engagement Coordinator, for help with: